-5.3.2.1 Carriage Removal - The procedure for removal of the carriage is as follows:
+5.3.2.1 Carriage Removal

 - 1. Remove the linear positioner (Paragraph 5.3.1.1). - 2.
-Remove the read/write heads (Paragraph 5.3.3.1). - 3.
-Remove the four flexstrip connector and flexstrip holddown screws (Figure 5-4).
-Do not disconnect the flexstrip coupling from the armature.

-- 4. Remove the cable clamp screw from the top of the motor housing. - 5.
+Remove the read/write heads (Paragraph 5.3.3.2). - 3.
+Remove the four flexstrip connector and flexstrip hold-down screws (Figure 5-3).
+Do not disconnect the flexstrip coupling from the armature. - 4.
+Remove the cable clamp screw from the top of the motor housing. - 5.
 Remove the home switch and bracket from the carriage slide. - 6.
 Remove the five screws securing the carriage slide to the motor housing. - 7.
-Slowly pull the carriage and slide straight out from the motor housing. - 8.
-Slide the carriage and armature out from the back of the carriage slide, ensuring that the transducer block does not contact the glass scale.
+Slowly pull the carriage and slide straight out from the motor housing.

+8. Slide the carriage and armature out from the back of the carriage slide, ensuring that the transducer block does not contact the glass scale.

-5.3.2.2 Carriage Replacement - The procedure for replacement of the carriage is as follows:
+5.3.2.2 Carriage Replacement

-- 1. Carefully insert the armature and carriage into the carriage slide, ensuring that the transducer block does not contact the glass scale. - 2.
-Insert the armature and carriage slide into the motor housing, ensuring that the dowel pin on the housing goes into the V-groove on the carriage slide. - 3.
-Replace the five screws that secure the carriage slide to the motor housing (Figure 5-4). - 4.
-Loop the flexstrip onto the top of the motor housing and replace the four flexstrip connector and hold-down screws. - 5.
-Replace the cable clamp. - 6.
-Replace the home switch and bracket on the carriage slide. - 7.
-Stand the positioner up on the motor housing end, and adjust the home switch as follows: - a.
+- 1. Carefully insert the armature and carriage into the motor housing, ensuring that the dowel pin on the housing goes into the V-groove on the carriage slide. - 2.
+Replace the five screws that secure the carriage slide to the motor housing (Figure 5-3). - 3.
+Loop the flexstrip onto the top of the motor housing and replace the four flexstrip connector and hold-down screws. - 4.
+Replace the cable clamp. - 5.
+Replace the home switch and bracket on the carriage slide. - 6.
+Stand the positioner up on the motor housing end; adjust the home switch as follows: - a.
 Pull the carriage out from the motor housing until the switch actuator on the carriage is free from the switch. - b.
 Hold a steel scale across the machined face of the carriage slide and stand another scale on the machined face (near the head mounting holes) of the carriage. - c.
-Slowly move the carriage in towards the motor housing until the home switch clicks.
-At this point, the vertical steel scale on the carriage face should indicate 2.050±.020 inches.
+Slowly move the carriage in toward the motor housing until the home switch clicks.
+At this point, the vertical steel scale on the carriage face should indicate 2.050 ± 0.020 inches.